Sheridan's apprenticeship training in skilled trades is nationally recognized.

 To be eligible for an apprenticeship program at Sheridan, you must be employed and sponsored by your employer.

-The new facilities will integrate students into the Davis Campus environment, which includes improved services such as food outlets and an on-campus residence.
-Larger workshops will provide opportunities to bring in new equipment, and proximity to the engineering programs will create cross-disciplinary opportunities.
+The new facilities integrate students into the Davis Campus environment, which includes larger workshops, classrooms, improved services such as food outlets and an on-campus residence.